mp3 Demo - Tschaikowsky - The Nutcracker Suite: Dance Of The Sugar Plum Fairy

 Providing a warm and full bass, it carries more weight than a toy piano and is great for any track demanding an unconsumed yet familiar sound.

 An original Dulcitone celesta is very hard to play, offering a very rough-running and tight dynamic response.
-Capturing the dynamic shades of the instrument, we recorded every note with eight different samples.
+Capturing the dynamic shades of the instrument, we recorded every note with 8 samples.

 The Dyson & Sons owes a huge part of its character and life to the unique release sounds of its keys - hence we recorded these sounds as well, providing 4 varitions of each key release sound to complete the Dulcitone experience.
 Breathe life into your sampler!